On this page

 Access to your personal information

-We make every effort to ensure personal information we collect, use or disclose is accurate, complete, and as up to date as possible.
+We make every effort to ensure the personal information we collect, use, or share is accurate, complete, and as up to date as possible.
 Accuracy of information is partially dependent on the information provided to us.
-In our communication with people we provide opportunities to advise us of any corrections needed to personal information.
+In our communications with people, we provide opportunities to advise us of any corrections needed to personal information.